Verde Reservoirs Sediment Mitigation Project Feasibility Report and Environmental Impact Statement

 How fast are Horseshoe and Bartlett Reservoirs filling with sediment?

-As of a 2021 sediment survey, approximately 36,000 acre-feet (AF) of water storage capacity has been lost to sediment accumulation in Horseshoe Reservoir.
-This capacity loss represents approximately one-fourth of Horseshoe Reservoir’s original storage capacity.
+As of a 2021 sediment survey, approximately 36,000 acre-feet (AF) of water-storage capacity has been lost to sediment accumulation in Horseshoe Reservoir.
+This loss represents approximately one-fourth of Horseshoe Reservoir’s original storage capacity.
 Additionally, Bartlett Reservoir has lost approximately 15,000 AF of storage capacity to sedimentation.
-Combined, Horseshoe and Bartlett Reservoirs sediment losses amount to approximately 15% of the total original storage capacity of the Salt River Federal Reclamation Project’s (SRFRP) Verde River reservoir system.
+Combined, Horseshoe and Bartlett reservoirs sediment losses amount to approximately 15% of the original storage capacity of the Salt River Federal Reclamation Project’s (SRFRP) Verde River reservoir system.
 Today, it is estimated that Horseshoe Reservoir loses approximately 500 AF of storage capacity per year from sedimentation, and Bartlett Reservoir loses approximately 180 AF per year.

 What other agencies, Native American Tribes, and interested parties are involved with the project?

-The U.S. Army Corps of Engineers (USACE), U.S. Fish and Wildlife Service (Service), and U.S. Forest Service (USFS), Tonto National Forest, Cave Creek Ranger District are cooperating agencies on this project.
-Additionally, Reclamation is coordinating with and/or consulting with eighteen Native American Tribes.
-Reclamation is also working with Arizona Public Service on proposed affected facilities.
+The U.S. Army Corps of Engineers , U.S. Fish and Wildlife Service (USFWS), and U.S. Forest Service (USFS) - Tonto National Forest, Cave Creek Ranger District are cooperating agencies on this project.
+Additionally, Reclamation is coordinating with Arizona Game and Fish Department and consulting with 18 Native American Tribes.
+Reclamation is also working with Arizona Public Service and other USFS Special Use Permit holders on proposed affected facilities.

 Has Reclamation already decided what alternative will be chosen?